chemistzombie/chemistzombie.github.io/events/pvzw-history.md

 * ZackScott published an interview with George Fan and mentioned the wiki.
 * Laura streamed PvZ's 10th anniversary Q&A and music requests on Twitch and also mentioned the wiki, saying that she uses the wiki and she likes it for being such an awesome community.
-* Upcoming wiki 10th anniversary on 12 May.
+* Wiki 10th anniversary on 12 May.